MASS CENTRAL RAIL TRAIL; NORWOTTUCK EAST

 Three rail trails "Spoke" out from the east side of King St (Routes 5 & 10).
 The Mass Central Rail Trail; Norwottuck West crosses King St and heads northwest past Look Park, through Leeds Village towards Williamsburg.
 The Mass Central Rail Trail; Norwottuck East travels underneath the active rail line heading east along the former Central Mass Branch of the Boston & Maine RR Line that connected Northampton to Boston.
 The Manhan/New Haven & Northampton Canal Rail Trail North travels south along the former New Haven & Northampton Railroad through downtown Northampton to East Hampton where it intersects the Manhan Rail Trail, then continues along the Manhan/New Haven & Northampton Canal Rail Trail South to the Southampton town line.
 For more information visit; NORTHAMPTON TRAILS .

 The Mass Central Rail Trail is a planned 104 mile trail from Northampton to Boston along the former Central Mass Branch of the Boston & Maine RR Line, which was abandoned in 1938 after the 38 Hurricane shattered the line.
 The trail today exists in many unconnected sections and with differing surfaces.
 Starting from Northampton heading east the sections that are complete include the Mass Central Rail Trail; Norwottuck East, Mass Central Rail Trail: Belchertown , Mass Central Rail Trail; New Braintree-Hardwick , Mass Central Rail Trail; Barre-Rutland , Mass Central Rail Trail; Holden-West Boylston & Mass Central Rail Trail; Sterling in the towns of Belchertown, Braintree, Hardwick, Barre, Oakham, Rutland, Holden, West Boylston and Sterling.
-Outside of Boston, the town of Wayland has plans to convert their section of rail bed in 2016.
+Outside of Boston, the towns of Wayland & Weston are currently converting their sections of rail bed in 2018.
 In Cambridge the last section of the Mass Central Rail Trail has been completed and is referred to as the Fitchburg Cutoff .
 It connects to another Spoke of trails that all radiate out from Alewife T Station: See; Minuteman Bikeway , Alewife Brook Greenway , Fresh Pond Loop Trail and the Somerville Community Path .

 Starting from the